Skip to content

 PDQ Connect makes it easy to run PowerShell commands, just like the one above, against remote devices.
 Try it free for 14 days.

-Now if I could just get my kids to coexist without conflict, that would be great.
-Maybe I should have them learn about .NET Framework.
+Yes, multiple versions of .NET Framework can be installed on a single device without conflict.
+Some applications require specific versions, so this is common.
+(Now if I could just get my kids to coexist without conflict, that would be great.
+Maybe I should have them learn about .NET Framework.)

-As mentioned above, Windows 10 and Windows 11 come preinstalled with .NET Framework 4.8.
-However, if you want to install a different version, here’s how.
+Windows 10 and Windows 11 come preinstalled with .NET Framework 4.8.
+However, if you need to install a different version, follow these methods:

 How to install .NET Framework 3.5